-Niloufar Keshmiri received the B.Eng. and Management degrees in electrical engineering and management from McMaster University, Hamilton, ON, Canada, in 2018, where she is currently pursuing the Ph.D. degree with the McMaster Automotive Resource Centre.
+Niloufar Keshmiri received her B.Eng. and Management degrees in electrical engineering and management from McMaster University, Canada, in 2018, where she is currently pursuing her Ph.D. with the McMaster Automotive Resource Centre (MARC).
 Her research interests include the application of GaN wide bandgap devices in power electronics for electrified transportation applications.

-She first joined the McMaster Automotive Resource Centre as a Research Assistant in 2017.
+She first joined the McMaster Automotive Resource Centre (MARC) as Research Assistant, in 2017.
 She spent her time working on the application of Gallium Nitride (GaN) High Electron Mobility Transistors (HEMTs) in electrified transportation applications.
-Her role as a Research Assistant further sparked her interest in power electronics which led her to pursue higher education to further enhance her knowledge in this field.
+Her role as Research Assistant further sparked her interest in power electronics, which led her to pursue higher education to further enhance her knowledge in this field.

 Her work at MARC involves researching the application of wide bandgap devices in power electronics, for more electric aircraft and electric vehicle applications.
 She specializes in the design, control, and modelling of DC/DC converters using advanced power electronic systems.